mdhagat/planner/README.md

 by [Maneesh Dhagat](mailto:mdhagat@yahoo.com).

 This a trip planning web application that is meant as
-- a place to share interesting itinieries
+- a place to share interesting itineraries
-- a recommendation engine to suggest itinieries
+- a recommendation engine to suggest itineraries

 I am currently using this project to play with / learn technologies that I am interested in: Rails, AJAX, CSS, Heroku, Paperclip, etc.